 Illiquidity Risk.
 Certain of the Fund's investments may not be readily sold at the desired time or price, and may be sold at a lower price or may not have a sufficient market to be sold at all.
 An inability to sell securities can adversely affect the value of the Fund or prevent the Fund from taking advantage of other investment opportunities.
 Also, an inability to sell securities may affect the Fund's ability to meet redemption requests.
 In certain circumstances, it may be difficult for the Fund to purchase and sell particular portfolio investments in closed-end funds due to infrequent trading in such investments.
-The prices of such investments may experience significant volatility, make it more difficult for the Fund to transact significant amounts of such investments without an unfavorable impact on prevailing market prices, or make it difficult for the Advisor to dispose of such investments at a fair price at the time the Advisor believes it is desirable to do so.
+The prices of such investments may experience significant volatility, make it more difficult for the Fund to transact significant amounts of such investments without an unfavorable impact on prevailing market prices, or make it difficult for the Advisor to dispose of such investments at a fair price or at the time the Advisor believes it is desirable to do so.
 Closed-end funds that are liquid investments may become illiquid or less liquid after purchase by the Fund, particularly during periods of market turmoil or economic uncertainty.
 Illiquid and relatively less liquid investments may be harder to value.
-The Fund is limited to investing only 15% of its net assets (plus borrowings for investment purposes) in illiquid securities.
+The Fund is limited to investing only up to 15% of its net assets (plus borrowings for investment purposes) in illiquid securities.

 Investment Advisor Risk.
-The Advisor was recently formed and registered with the SEC.
-The Advisor does not have previous experience managing an investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act).
-Accordingly, investors in the Fund bear the risk that the Advisor's inexperience managing a registered investment company may limit its effectiveness.
+The Advisor has limited experience managing an investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act).
+Accordingly, investors in the Fund bear the risk that the Advisor's limited experience managing a registered investment company may limit its effectiveness.
 The experience of the portfolio manager is discussed in "Management of the Fund - Investment Advisor."
 The Advisor's ability to choose suitable investments has a significant impact on the ability of the Fund to achieve its investment objective.
 In addition, the Advisor's investment methodology may not adequately take into account certain factors and may result in the Fund having a lower return than if the Fund were managed using another methodology or investment strategy.

 Large-Cap Securities Risk.
-To the extent the Fund invests in closed-end funds that invest in large-cap securities, the Fund may be subject to the risks involved in investing in large-cap securities.
+Through its investments in other funds, the Fund may be subject to the risks involved in investing in large-cap securities.
 Stocks of large companies as a group can fall out of favor with the market, causing the Fund to underperform investments that have a greater focus on mid-cap or small-cap stocks.
 Larger, more established companies may be slow to respond to challenges and may grow more slowly than smaller companies.

 Master Limited Partnerships.
-As part of the Fund's investments in closed-end funds, the Fund may invest in securities (units) of MLPs, which involve risks that differ from an investment in common stock.
+Through its investments in other funds, the Fund may invest in securities (units) of MLPs, which involve risks that differ from an investment in common stock.
 MLPs are separate entities with expenses that are separate from the Fund.
 To the extent that an MLP's interests are all in a particular industry or sector, such as natural resources or energy, the MLP will be negatively impacted by economic events adversely impacting that industry or sector.
 Additionally, holders of the units of MLPs have more limited control and limited rights to vote on matters affecting the partnership.
 There are also certain tax risks associated with an investment in units of MLPs.

 New Fund Risk.
-The Fund is new with no operating history, and there can be no assurance that the Fund will grow to or maintain an economically viable size, in which case the Board may determine to liquidate the Fund.
+The Fund has limited operating history, and there can be no assurance that the Fund will grow to or maintain an economically viable size, in which case the Board may determine to liquidate the Fund.